-II.
-Course Blogging (20%).
-Students will contribute regular assigned posts to our course blog, npobjects.wordpress.com.
-(Please see the schedule for writing prompts, which will be updated over the course of the term.
+III.
+Course Blogging and Short Assignments Students will contribute regular assigned posts to our course blog, npobjects.wordpress.com.
+(Please see the schedule for writing prompts).
 We will use this blog to extend conversations outside of the classroom that begin in seminar, to explore key readings and ideas within the course, and to share work in progress over the course of the term.
 Think of this as an essay assignment that you are writing incrementally, devoting the work and thought to it that would any other writing assignment.
-Also, please observe the following give-and-take guideline: every time you post your own work to the blog, offer at least two comments on someone else’s work.
-Blog posts for Wednesday class meetings will be due by 5:00 p.m., the Monday before our class.

-III.
-Collaborative History Project (25%).
-Each member of our seminar will contribute to an ongoing project that tells the history of New Paltz through objects.
+IV.
+Collaborative History Project Each member of our seminar will contribute to a communal project that will be published digitally.

-V. Final Project (25%).
-Your final project will develop from some aspect of the work that you do in this course.
+V. Final Project Your final project will focus on an object, either of historical significance, or from everyday life, and trace its development and history through time.
 By midterm you will develop a proposal for your project, which can be a traditional essay, a digital project, a creative piece, or some combination of these.
 It is my hope that this project will somehow intersect with your honors thesis work, though this is not a requirement.
-You will present your final work in our end-of-term class celebration on Monday, May 13th at 9:30 a.m.